LelsersLasers/Poster/README.md

         - Upvotes - Downvotes
     - parent post (foreign key to post 1:many, can be null if parent comment is not)
     - parrent comment (foreign key 1:many to comment, can be null if parent post is not)

-### Views

-- Home
-    - List of posts
-    - Top bar
-        - Search
-        - (if logged in) Logout
-        - (if not logged in) Login
-        - (if not logged in) Sign up
-    - Post button
-- Login page
-- Sign up page
-- Create post page

-### Templates

-- Base
-    - Blank
-        - Login/signup
-    - Main page
-    - Create post page